 In this context, Article 6 of the 'original' PLD defines defectiveness in reference to the level of safety consumers are entitled to expect from a product.
-This expectation may pertain to the presentation of the product, the reasonably expected use and the time when the product was put into circulation.
-The R-PLD is slightly more elaborate on the definition of defectivenes.
+This expectation may pertain to the presentation of the product,462 its reasonably expected use463 and the time when the product was put into circulation.464 The R-PLD is slightly more elaborate on the definition of defectivenes.
 In the amended version of Article 6, the key referent continues to be the level of expectation of safety; however, in addition to the presentation/use/time of market placement triptych (inherited from the 'original' PDL), R-PLD includes other grounds for safety expectations which can be clustered into two families: 1. the security precautions that the manufacturer has control over and 2. the security precautions that can be 'reasonably' expected to be taken by the users.

 The security precautions falling within the scope of the manufacturer's control are those that pertain to the disclosure under a "technical standardization legislation" (like the AI Act).
-The requirements found in this 'family' include the instructions for del directive 85/374 (PLD), cit. supra, Art.
-6(1)(a).
+The requirements found in this 'family' include the instructions for installation, use and maintenance;465 where the manufacturer retains control over the product after the moment it was placed in the market, the moment in time when the